SeanWong24/pwa-texts/README.md

-# PWA Notepad
+# Texts

-A PWA Notepad.
+A PWA text editor.